DMSO is a Miraculous Therapy for Chronic Pain and Musculoskeletal Injuries

 Note: surgical scars take about 6 weeks to develop, and in most cases are around 80% as strong as the original tissue that preceded them.
 This again suggests that using DMSO would significantly improve longterm surgical outcomes.

 Finally, DMSO is also sometimes used to repair keloid scars.
 For example, in one study of ten people with keloids, applying 50-80% DMSO a couple of times a day induced scar flattening with loosening of the collagen surrounding the fibrous bundles.
 Similarly, another study found DMSO eliminated subcutaneous fibrosis induced by radiation (through a gradual softening and reduction of it).
+A third study discussed using DMSO for the treatment radiation pneumonitis in lung cancer patients, and a fourth found DMSO could prevent radiation reactions in the skin while a fifth explored DMSO’s use in the overall treatment of local radiation complications.

 Skin Flaps and Grafts